 - R6.
 The Institute ensures the review board provides consultation regarding the disposition of the case in cases where alleged sexual abuse of a minor by a Member cannot be investigated or established. - R7.
-The Institute ensures review board members are familiar with the following documents: - a.
+The Institute ensures review board members receive foundational training relevant to their role, which includes familiarity with the following documents: - a.
 Charter for the Protection of Children and Young People, 15 - b.
-Essential Norms for Diocesan/Eparchical Policies Dealing with Allegations of Sexual Abuse of Minors by Priests or Deacons; - c.
+Essential Norms for Diocesan/Eparchial Policies Dealing with Allegations of Sexual Abuse of Minors by Priests or Deacons; - c.
 Motu Proprio, "Sacramentorum Sanctitatis Tutela (SST)"; - d.
-2002 CMSM Statement of the Assembly; - e.
-Institute's Policies; - f.
-Praesidium Accreditation Standards; and - g.
-Motu proprio, "Vos estis lux mundi." - R8.
-The review board has policies and standardized operating procedures, which include, at minimum, the following topics: - a.
-Confidentiality; - b.
-Constitution of the board: - c.
-Terms of membership; - d.
-Frequency of meeting; - e.
-Media and communications; - f.
-Records retention; - g.
-Required training for review board members; - h.
-How information will be disseminated to review board members; - i.
-Possible alternatives for the disposition of cases; and - j.
-Timeframe allotted for providing response once an allegation has been received by the review board. - R9.
+Motu proprio, "Vos estis lux mundi;" - e.
+2002 CMSM Statement of the Assembly; - f.
+Institute's Policies; and - g.
+Praesidium Accreditation Standards. - R8.
+The Institute ensures review board members receive ongoing training relevant to their role. - R9.
+The review board has policies and standardized operating procedures. - R10.
 The Institute documents that all allegations and reports of the sexual abuse of minors have been presented to the review board.